 Potential Risks or Complications of Wound Care

-- Chills or fever over 101degrees Fahrenheit
+- Chills or a fever over 101degrees Fahrenheit

 - Puss, a bad smell, or more drainage than usual

-- Sudden, excessive bleeding from the wound or drain.
+- Sudden, excessive bleeding from the wound.

 - A feeling of hardness or fullness around the wound.

 Pro Tips for Mastering the Art of Wound Care

 Here are some pro wound care tips that may assist you in the future: